freeskylier/lier/Lantern-Network-Building.md

 There are many angles to this.
 It is instructive to look at what both social networks and electronic appliances like the [Nest thermostat](http://nest.com/).

-Social networks constantly prod you to build out your network by:
+Social networks repeatedly encourage you to build out your network by:

  * Suggesting new friends based on existing friends and interests
  * Suggesting new friends based on contacts in your contact list
  * Providing a mechanism for friends to message each other
  * Reminding you about events in friends' lives (e.g. birthdays) to get you to reach out and communicate with that friend.
-In the case of Lantern, this could be something like "Joe proxied a request for Sally for the first time ever" (see https://github.com/getlantern/lantern/issues/1048)
+In the case of Lantern, this could be something like "Sally got access through Joe for the first time ever" (see https://github.com/getlantern/lantern/issues/1048)

 The Nest thermostat has some interesting parallels with Lantern because it's also something with which you interact infrequently and that you use to meet a very specific goal (saving energy while staying comfortable).
 Two things that the Nest thermostat does particularly well are: